Ramsey–Cass–Koopmans model

-The Ramsey–Cass–Koopmans model, or Ramsey growth model, is a neoclassical model of economic growth based primarily on the work of Frank P. Ramsey, with significant extensions by David Cass and Tjalling Koopmans.
-The Ramsey–Cass–Koopmans model differs from the Solow–Swan model in that the choice of consumption is explicitly microfounded at a point in time and so endogenizes the savings rate.
-As a result, unlike in the Solow–Swan model, the saving rate may not be constant along the transition to the long run steady state.
-Another implication of the model is that the outcome is Pareto optimal or Pareto efficient.
+The Ramsey–Cass–Koopmans model (also known as the Ramsey growth model or the neoclassical growth model) is a foundational model in neoclassical economics that describes the dynamics of economic growth over time.
+It builds upon the pioneering work of Frank P. Ramsey (1928), with later extensions by David Cass and Tjalling Koopmans in the 1960s.

+The model extends the Solow–Swan model by endogenizing the savings rate through explicit microfoundations of consumption behavior: rather than assuming a constant saving rate, the model derives it from the intertemporal optimization of a representative agent who chooses consumption to maximize utility over an infinite horizon.
+This approach leads to a richer dynamic structure in the transition to the long-run steady state, and yields a Pareto efficient outcome.

-Originally Ramsey set out the model as a social planner's problem of maximizing levels of consumption over successive generations.
-Only later was a model adopted by Cass and Koopmans as a description of a decentralized dynamic economy with a representative agent.
-The Ramsey–Cass–Koopmans model aims only at explaining long-run economic growth rather than business cycle fluctuations, and does not include any sources of disturbances like market imperfections, heterogeneity among households, or exogenous shocks.
-Subsequent researchers therefore extended the model, allowing for government-purchases shocks, variations in employment, and other sources of disturbances, which is known as real business cycle theory.
+Ramsey originally formulated the model as a social planner’s problem—maximizing aggregate consumption across generations—before it was reformulated by Cass and Koopmans as a decentralized economy with a representative agent and competitive markets.
+The model is designed to explain long-run growth trends rather than short-term business cycle fluctuations and does not incorporate elements like market imperfections, heterogeneous agents, or exogenous shocks.
+Later developments, such as real business cycle theory, extended the model’s structure, allowing for government purchases, employment variations, and other shocks.

 Mathematical description

 Model setup

-In the usual setup, time is continuous starting, for simplicity, at $t=0$ and continuing forever.
+In the usual setup, time is continuous, starting, for simplicity, at $t=0$ and continuing forever.
 By assumption, the only productive factors are capital $K$ and labour $L$, both required to be nonnegative.
 The labour force, which makes up the entire population, is assumed to grow at a constant rate $n$, i.e. $\dot{L} = \tfrac{\mathrm{d} L}{\mathrm{d} t} = nL$, implying that $L = L_{0} e^{nt}$ with initial level $L_{0} > 0$ at $t = 0$.
-Finally, let $Y$ denote aggregate production, and $C$ denote aggregate consumption.
+Finally, let $Y$ denote aggregate production and $C$ denote aggregate consumption.